WilstonOreo/slint-esp-workshop/README.md

 - Rust (minimum version 1.80)
 - An IDE, we will use VSCode and the Slint extension for this workshop

+### RustRover setup

+In RustRover, press *Ctrl+Shift+X* to get into the RustRover Plugins menu and install the Slint plugin from the marketplace.

+### VSCode setup

+Switch to extensions and install the Slint extension.

 ## Repository structure

 - `winit` - Application code for `winit` based platforms, e.g. desktop environments.